Keats/vincentprouillet/content/blog/happy-with-frontend-setup.md

 +++
-title = "My current frontend setup is pretty neat" path = "happy-with-frontend-setup" description = "Showing my current frontend setup" date = 2017-01-28 category = "Programming" tags = ["javascript", "typescript"]
+title = "My current frontend setup is pretty neat" description = "Showing my current frontend setup" date = 2017-01-28 category = "Programming" tags = ["javascript", "typescript"]
 +++

 From time to time, I see someone on Github forking or starring the Angular boilerplate I made and was using 2 years ago.
 As everyone knows, time in JavaScript-land tends to operate in a different scale: something done 2 years ago is prehistoric and a generation or two of frameworks went by.

 I have been using [React](https://facebook.github.io/react/) for about a year now, mainly for the frontend of [Proppy](https://proppy.io) and some experiments on the side.
 While the churn for the libraries during that year reached a level I had never seen before, it seems to have stabilised a bit.
 That or I stopped trying to follow JS news, who knows.

 Since many people might suffer from [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis), I decided to document my own choices to help.
 It will also provide a good laugh for people find that article in a few months/years, missing the date and thinking "people are STILL using X?".